dhis2/dhis2-android-docs/content/capture-app/programs-features.md

 #### Configurable TEI Search (New 2.6) { #capture_app_programs_configurable_search }

+Searching TEIs before creating is not mandatory now.
 Using the Android Settings App (v2.2.0) it is possible to configure the mandatoriness of the TEI search before creating an enrollment.
 Follow the steps below to enable the creation of TEIs without searching:

   1. Open the Appearance menu in the Android Settings App
   2. In 'Program' add a Program Setting